ibm-cloud-docs/discovery-data/domain.md

 Dictionaries and classifiers that you add to one project can be used by other projects.
 In fact, you can add them to a Content Mining project from the deployed Content Mining application.

 For more information about how to apply built-in enrichments to your collection, see [Applying prebuilt enrichments](/docs/discovery-data?topic=discovery-data-nlu).

+For more information about how to get the most from enrichments, read the [Enriching your documents can make search more effective](https://community.ibm.com/community/user/watsonapps/blogs/bill-murdock1/2022/01/14/enriching-your-documents-can-make-search-more-effe){: external} blog post.

 ## Choosing the right enrichment type
 {: #domain-choose-enrichment}